-During stage one of the FIP development, the assessment of the fish stock status of the fishery is needed to be associated with an accurate indicator of its level (CASS, 2015).
+During stage one of the FIP development, the assessment of the fish stock status of the fishery is needed to be associated with an accurate indicator of its level [20].
 Stock assessments aim to understand how many fish can be sustainably caught by fitting population dynamics models to fisheries monitoring data.
-While comparing with biological reference points, they allow for assessing whether the stock is in an overfishing state or overfished (Punt et al. 2020) and guide operational fisheries management actions.
-Depending on the available data, several quantitative approaches have been developed to assess fisheries stocks using data-limited to rich and intensive data and costly methodologies (Ditchmond et al., 2021).
-For most small-scale fisheries, the need for more data-rich information to perform robust stock assessments is common (Salas et al., 2007; Rosenberg et al., 2014).
-Therefore, data-limited stock assessment methods have been developed to fill these gaps (Costello et al., 2012; Martell & Froese, 2012; Anderson et al., 2017).
+While comparing with biological reference points, they allow for assessing whether the stock is in an overfishing state or overfished [21] and guide operational fisheries management actions.
+Depending on the available data, several quantitative approaches have been developed to assess fisheries stocks using data-limited to rich and intensive data and costly methodologies [22].
+For most small-scale fisheries, the need for more data-rich information to perform robust stock assessments is common [23,24].
+Therefore, data-limited stock assessment methods have been developed to fill these gaps [2,25,26].

-Within the data-limited stock assessments methods, catch-only methods provide a simple approach to produce estimates for stock biomass status (B/Bmsy) and other reference points based primarily on the trends of catch or landings time series and life history traits (Thorson et al., 2013; Free et al., 2020; Ovando et al., 2022).
-Among these methods, Catch-MSY (CMSY) is a mechanistic method developed by Martell and Froese (2013) and improved by Froese et al. (2017) that has been used widely to determine the stock status of global (Costello et al., 2016; Palomares et al., 2020) and regional fisheries (Winker et al., 2017; Froese et al., 2018).
-This method has been used in Mexico to evaluate the stock status of the Pacific angel shark (Squatina californica; Flores-Guzmán, 2018) and the barred sand bass (Paralabrax nebulifer), which later led to the implementation of a fishery management plan (DOF, 2021).
+Within the data-limited stock assessments methods, catch-only methods provide a simple approach to produce estimates for stock biomass status (B/Bmsy) and other reference points based primarily on the trends of catch or landings time series and life history traits [27-29].
+Among these methods, Catch-MSY (CMSY) is a mechanistic method developed by Martell and Froese [25] and improved by Froese et al. [30] that has been used widely to determine the stock status of global [31,32] and regional fisheries [33,34].
+This method has been used in Mexico to evaluate the stock status of the Pacific angel shark (Squatina californica; [35]) and the barred sand bass (Paralabrax nebulifer), which later led to the implementation of a fishery management plan [36].
 Due to the deficiencies in the fishing report system in Mexico described above, these methods pose an opportunity to give insights into the stock status of fished species and to develop proper management actions that secure the sustainable use of fishing resources.